 In the tax year ending 2010, CO2 Science reported $10,184 in revenue, with $24,000 in expenses going directly to employee compensation.
 The only listed employee is Craig Idso , President, who is listed as having received $22,500 in compensation.
-Publicly available 990 documents are listed below.
+View publicly-available 990 documents for more information.

 Nongovernmental International Panel on Climate Change (NIPCC) reports are sponsored by three organizations: Heartland Institute , the Science and Environmental Policy Project , and the Center for the Study of Carbon Dioxide and Global Change.
 Five iterations have been published so far, each running counter to the official reports released by the Intergovernmental Panel on Climate Change (IPCC):

 - CCR-2015: “Why Scientists Disagree About Global Warming” (30 November 2015)

 - CCR-2014: “Climate Change Reconsidered II: Biological Impacts” (31 March 2014)

 - CCR-2014: “Climate Change Reconsidered II: Physical Science” (17 September 2013)

 - CCR-2013: “2013 Chinese Translation (15 June 2013) ”

 - CCR-2011: “2011 Interim Report (25 August 2011) ”